 ● Leave the recipient hanging without a next step.
 Make clear calls to action on both the direct mail piece and on the mobile website.

 ● Use the same offer or call to action on the mailer and the website.
 You want to advance the recipient in the buying process, not run them around in a circle.

 ● Make your QR Code smaller than 1 inch by 1 inch.

 ● Skimp on the white space around the QR Code.
 You want it to easily scan on the first try.

 ● Make the code too complex by using a long URL.
 Complex codes are harder for some scanners to read.

 ● Place the personalized QR Code on a curved surface, a fold, or too close to the spine

-NextPage recently launched a personalized QR Code campaign to gain feedback from recipients of their magazine Connect.
+NextPage recently launched personalized QR Code campaigns to gain feedback from recipients of their magazine Connect.
 At right is a sample personalized QR Code, leading to a personalized mobile web page for a fictional Kristina Smith.

 Of course, not everyone has a smartphone or access to a QR Code scanner or prefers to visit websites on their mobile device.
 That’s why it’s important to also include the address of the PURL in your marketing, and build your PURL to automatically detect each visitor’s device (small screen or computer) and route them to the mobile or non-mobile version of their personalized site.

 Personalized QR Codes and Personalized URL’s really go hand in hand to provide your audience with the easiest way for them to access your online content.